mozilla/ecosystem-platform/docs/reference/webchannels.md

 #### fxaccounts:login

-Sent when a user successfully authenticates with Firefox Accounts and sync can begin.
+Sent when a user successfully authenticates with Mozilla accounts and sync can begin.
 This includes after a user signs up but before they verify their email address, after an account unlock, and after a password reset.
 No response is expected.

 ##### data